Emergent weight morphologies in deep neural networks: Discussion

+Furthermore, the lottery ticket hypothesis posits that in dense neural networks there exist sparse subnetworks which can achieve comparable performance to the entire network \cite{frankle2018lottery}.
+It has been suggested that the random initialisation of these subnetworks makes them very well suited for learning.
+Here, we have shown that such sparse networks can emerge via self-organization from the training dynamics independently of the training goal.
+This raises the question if the emergent weight morphologies correspond to the sub-networks that the lottery ticket hypothesis identifies as critical to efficient learning.
+Pruning methods commonly used to isolate ``winning tickets'' could be improved by making use of the self-organization principles we described here.

-The question of whether artificial intelligence systems exhibit emergent behaviour is relevant to the discussion of the security of large artificial intelligence systems.
-This is because emergent behaviour may lead to unpredictable capabilities.
-Our work shows that emergence does exist already in relatively simple neural networks and this may also influence learning.
-Our work raises the question of whether emergent structures can lead to entirely new capabilities in much larger models than we have studied here.
+Finally, the question of whether artificial intelligence systems exhibit emergent behaviour is relevant to the discussion of the security of large artificial intelligence systems, as emergent behaviour may lead to unpredictable capabilities.
+Our work shows that emergence already exists in relatively simple neural networks, and this also influences learning.
+It raises the question of whether emergent structures lead to entirely new capabilities in more complex architectures.